 The roads are full of hazards, from unmarked speed bumps to wandering livestock – in fact, livestock collisions are one of the most common causes of car accidents in Jordan.

-At night, the roads are poorly lit and many local drivers are of the opinion that driving without headlights makes it easier to see.
-This makes it inadvisable to drive after dark unless absolutely necessary.
+The roads are poorly lit at night, and many local drivers believe that driving without headlights makes it easier to see.
+Therefore, it is inadvisable to drive after dark unless absolutely necessary.

 Cycling in Jordan

-Cycling in Jordan can be hazardous – not only do motorists in Jordan lack knowledge of cycle safety, but there is little to no cycling infrastructure in even the most developed parts of the country.
-Jordan's hot and stifling weather along with the hilly landscape also make cycling difficult.
+Cycling in Jordan can be hazardous.
+Not only do motorists lack knowledge of cycle safety, but there is little to no cycling infrastructure in even the most developed parts of the country.
+Jordan's hot and stifling weather, along with the hilly landscape, also make cycling difficult.

 Expat Health Insurance